Resource Planning Template for Excel

 Let me show you the template.

-The Resource Planning Template in Action
+See the Resource Planning Template in Action

 Step 1: Enter your team members, projects and customize the Template